visionanddepiction/visionanddepiction.github.io/index.md

-# The keynote collective
+# The keynote speakers
-To delineate the scope the conference, we have invited a 'keynote collective' spanning the breadth of topics and disciplines that define Vision and Depiction, where we aim to balance art and science contributions.
-The list below is not yet complete because not every speaker has confirmed yet.
-Moreover, we do something different this year: besides the 'senior' keynotes, we decided this year to additionally create a stage for 'junior' keynotes.
+To delineate the scope the conference, we have invited keynote speakers spanning the breadth of topics and disciplines that define Vision and Depiction.
+We are very excited that we have two artist talks confirmed, two talks unconfirmed (not listed yet).
+Moreover, we have five scientific talks confirmed, of which two 'senior' and three 'junior' talks.
+Yes, you read it correctly: we decided to offer the stage to three early stage researchers to present their work.

 **Artists**
 - [Jean-Baptiste Maitre](https://jbmaitre.com) & [Dina Danish](https://dinadanish.com)